What Are Number Bases? Binary, Decimal, Hex & Beyond

 = 5 3 6 3

-If decimal is so intuitive to humans, why do computers use binary?
-The answer is physics:
+If decimal is natural for humans, why do computers use binary?
+The short answer is physics.

 Unusual Bases You Might Encounter